YinHK-gameDev/unity-learn/lighting/lights.md

   - Because **Realtime Lights only contribute direct lighting to the Scene by default**, shadows appear completely black and there aren’t any indirect lighting effects, such as color bounce.
 This might cause unrealistic lighting in the Scene.

 - **Mixed**: \
   Unity **performs some calculations for Mixed Lights in advance, and some calculations at runtime**.
-Mixed Lights combine elements of both real-time and baked lighting.
-You can use Mixed Lights to combine dynamic shadows with baked lighting from the same light source, or when you want a light to contribute direct real-time lighting and baked indirect lighting.
+Mixed Lights **combine elements of both real-time and baked lighting**.
+You can use Mixed Lights to **combine dynamic shadows with baked lighting from the same light source**, or when you want **a light to contribute direct real-time lighting and baked indirect lighting**.

   > **Note**:  if you disable Baked Global Illumination in your Scene, Unity forces Mixed Lights to behave as though you set their Mode to Realtime.
 When this happens, Unity displays a warning on the Light component Inspector.